zensei76/next-cart/README.md

     Retrieving Cart Data: When the application starts, it retrieves the cart data from the cookie using getCartFromCookie.
 If no cart data is found, it initializes an empty cart.

 By including these functions, you ensure that the user's cart is maintained between sessions, providing a seamless shopping experience.

+Additional Notes:

+    This project utilizes the Fake Store API for product data, providing a convenient way to test your e-commerce functionalities without managing real product data

+.